Tampa Bay Buccaneers to face Seattle Seahawks in first regular season NFL game in Germany – KION546

 On the other sideline will be the Seahawks who are heading into their first season in 10 years without stalwart quarterback Russell Wilson.

-Under the stewardship of Carroll, the Seahawks have consistently been one of the most competitive teams and will see the 2022 season as no different, despite Wilson’s departure to the Denver Broncos.
+Under the stewardship of Carroll, the Seahawks have consistently been one of the most competitive teams and will see the 2022 season as no different, despite Wilson's departure to the Denver Bronco

 Comments